aml7733/ballplayers-api/README.md

 # Player API README

 Rails API to fetch player statistic JSON data from database.
 Our data comes from http://api.cbssports.com/fantasy/players/list?version=3.0
+Note on the data: about 1/3 of player entries didn't have an age listed, and there were a few non-player entries {firstname: "", lastname: "A's Staff", position: "", ...} etc.

+The database uses models for Sport, Position, and Player such that a Sport has_many Positions and Players, and a Position has_many players.
+This relationship allows storage of the positional average age outside the player model, since the player already has two age-related attributes.
+My original code returns players with a position object-> ..., position: { title: "C", avg_age: 22.6 }, but then I thought the the JSON would be easier to consume (and more conventional) if it read the same as the other attributes; ..., position: "C".
+I wrote my own serializer (ugly but works), but left the old 'to_json' rendering right underneath if you want to do a quick nip/tuck in the controller.
+The tests pass with either serializing method.

 ## API endpoints

   GET /players  returns JSON list of all players in the database.
-    It also takes a sport parameter, namely one of the following:
+    It takes a sport parameter, namely one of the following:
     "/players?sport=football", "/players?sport=baseball", and "/players?sport=basketball"
     to list only players from the specified sport.

-  GET /players/:id    returns a single JSON entry for the player requested
+  GET /players/:id    returns a single JSON entry for the player by id.

 ## Getting Started